Skip Navigation

 Fueling Students for Success

 The goal of Nutrition Services is to make sure students receive the necessary nutrition to be prepared to learn and succeed.
 The school menus are analyzed each week to ensure they meet dietary guidelines.
 If families have a question or concern about the menu, please contact Nutrition Services or any of the school kitchens.
-Families are welcome to join their child for a meal at a school.
+Families are welcome to join their child for a meal at school.
 Adult meals may be purchased for $4.50.

 Some facts about USDA school meals: